RasmusKnothNielsen/Code_examples_Construction_3sem/3._ADT/notes.md

 -   isEmpty()
 -   isFull()

+### ArrayList

+We made an implementation of Arraylist, see it in the ArrayList folder.

+Remember that this implementation of the ADT ArrayList is implemented using Generics.

 ## Graph
 A graph is a data structure for storing connected data like a network of people on a social media platform.